MCPI-Revival/minecraft-pi-reborn/README.md

 To use, install the ``minecraft-pi-reborn-server`` package and run ``minecraft-pi-reborn-server``.
 It will generate the world and ``server.properties`` in the current directory.

-This server is also compatible with MCPE Alpha 0.6.1.
+This server is also compatible with MCPE Alpha v0.6.1.

 ### Limitations
 - Player data is not saved because of limitations with MCPE LAN worlds
   - An easy workaround is to place your inventory in a chest before logging off
-- Survival mode servers are only compatible with ``minecraft-pi-reborn`` clients
+- Survival Mode servers are only compatible with ``minecraft-pi-reborn`` clients

 ## Modding
 [View Modding](MODDING.md)